OpenNebula/docs/source/management_and_operations/storage_management/images.rst

     $ oneimage clone Ubuntu new_image

 You can optionally clone the Image to a different Datastore.
-The new Datastore must be compatible with the current one, i.e. have the same :ref:`DS_MAD drivers <sm>`.
+The new Datastore **must use the same DS_MAD driver**.

 .. prompt:: text $ auto